tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/检索分析/SQL 函数/JSON 函数_intl_en.md

 <span id="json_array_length"></span>
 ## json_array_length

 The `json_array_length` function is used to calculate the number of elements in a JSON array.
+If `x` is not a JSON array, `null` will be returned.

 ### Syntax